openfun/ralph/README.md

-# Ralph, an OpenEdx's tracking logs processor to feed your LRS
+# Ralph, a learning analytics processor to feed your LRS

 ## Getting started with development